Lewis delighted by 'unrecognisable' growth in interest on Women’s Football Weekend

-Leeds United Women's Julie Lewis delighted by 'unrecognisable' growth in interest amid Women’s Football Weekend
+Leeds United Women's Julie Lewis delighted by 'unrecognisable' interest growth on Women’s Football Weekend

 A keen ambassador for women’s football, Leeds United Women general manager Julie Lewis is committed to elevating the Whites’ players as the sport continues to grow.